 Why consider Strike aviation?
-Strike aviation provides you with the most demanding, challenging and exciting flight experience in the U.S. Navy and Marine Corps.
+Strike aviation provides you the most demanding, challenging, and exciting flight experience in the U.S. Navy and Marine Corps.
 You have the opportunity to fly the best high-performance jet aircraft in the world off the pitching deck of an aircraft carrier.
 Experience the incomparable feeling of a heavy weight cat-shot.
-Your squadronmates will share your unmatched level of dedication and sense of duty, and you will have fun.
+Your squadron-mates will share your unmatched level of dedication and sense of duty, and you will have fun.
 Generally, if you have achieved at least a 50 NSS USN or 52 USMC in Primary, you have demonstrated that you have the skills necessary to succeed in the Strike pipeline.
 These scores are a cutoff and the needs of the service may limit the number of available opportunities.
-The Strike program is challenging and does generate varying levels of stress.
+The Strike program is challenging and generates varying levels of stress.

 The standards of the Strike Program are high and readily attainable with proper focus.
-The facts are that in FY-16, TW-1 winged 98 Strike aviators and 7 E2/C2 aviators.
-The attrition rate in FY-16 was a combined 4.0% for Intermediate and Advanced phases.
-Of those that did not complete, 30% transferred to the Helo or Maritime communities and exceled because of their Strike experience.
+The facts are that in fiscal year 19, TW-1 winged 105 Strike aviators and 27 E2/C2 aviators.
+The attrition rate in fiscal year 19 was a combined 8% for Intermediate and Advanced phases.
+Of those who did not complete, 55% transferred to the Helo or Maritime communities and excelled because of their Strike experience.

 Timing may be another issue for some of you.
-During normal production periods students are tracking to complete the 12 month syllabus in 12-14 months.
+During normal production periods students are tracking to complete the 12-month syllabus in 12-14 months.
 Many wingees finished the program in a little over 12 months.
 There is typically no delay between Intermediate and Advanced phases.
-Please understand the current T-45 OBOGS situation is still evolving.
-It may take some time to return to steady state syllabus flow.
-Accessions into Strike have been reduced and there is currently a pool prior to ground school.